Zero30 will be powered directly by research, with data provided from the community through its citizen science network.

 We are looking forward to helping our farmers determine and track their farms’ carbon footprint, and equally excited that you will be able to contribute your data directly to our research.

-Our next intention is to focus on developing a suite of greenhouse gas emission tools similar to the Beef Farmer Carbon Tracker Tool.
 We wish to acknowledge the University of Melbourne’s Primary Industries Climate Challenges Centre (PICCC) and reference the Beef (B-GAF) Farm Greenhouse Accounting Framework Tool, which is freely available as MS Excel spreadsheets, (D-GAF) Dairy GHG Accounting Framework V13.

 Version 1 of the Beef Farmer Carbon Tracker Tool was developed in 2020 by regional students, under the supervision of Project Zero30 with support from Verso Design.
 Four UNE Computer Science 3rd year students took up the development team opportunity to apply their skills to an industry issue within their studies.
 We are delighted to introduce the development team: